AhmadSOH/Mini_Projects/AI Projects/Maze Challenge/README.md

 # challenge - maze problem

 ### TODO:
-implement an algorithm that can find the way out of a maze using DFS Algorithm.
+implement an algorithm that can find the way out of a maze using DFS.
 ___________________________________________________________________________

 The map Input will be 2D array, like this: